gbyonivo/kagoolie/README.md

 # Kagoolie - REACT

-Kagoolie is simple application that reads beers from an api and displays the list in an accordion list, carousel and grid.
+Kagoolie is a simple application that reads beers from an api and displays the list in an accordion list, carousel and grid.

 ## Technologies Used
 React,